Omarayman37/Uni-ACL_project/tasks2.md

 * also a view seats that will open a list of booked seats and an input place to choose a seat by writing it's number
 * a button that will be named book return flights that will simply switch from <-> to and will put departure time as the next day after arrival time .... no need for complicated logic i think

-4. favorited page where all of our flights are with a reserve button that shows a pop up screen to confirm
+4. Selected page where all of our flights are with a reserve button that shows a pop up screen to confirm
 *

 5. A your flights page
 * has all reserved flights with a cancel button gives pop up bardo we keda

+15. UI user page to allow edits
+* use register page as template
+* get info of user
+* display info in input fields
+* when input field is updated update user
+* add save button

---- back end
+## back end

 6. send mail to specific email confirming their cancelation
 7. update funciton that will update the values of a user
 8. search method with criteria tha will take an object like this